-For the full year, we anticipate an effective tax rate of approximately 21%, which includes discrete tax items we expect will occur from quarter to quarter.
+For the full year, we are anticipating an effective tax rate of approximately 24%, which includes the expected impact of recently issued global intangible low-taxed income (GILTI) regulations and other discrete tax items that we expect to occur from quarter to quarter.
 Other factors, such as our overall profitability, the mix and level of earnings among tax jurisdictions, the type of income earned, business acquisitions and dispositions, the impact of tax audits, the effect of other tax law changes, and prudent tax planning strategies, can also influence our rate.